jackdomleo7/jackdomleo.dev/content/blog/2020/book-review-building-an-online-presence-by-catalin-pit.md

 It's jam-packed with useful tips that _could_ help anyone on Twitter and LinkedIn!

-What does it for, is Catalin's tone throughout the book: It's written in a way where he is describing what worked for him and it's got that warm feeling to keep you motivated!
+What does it for me, is Catalin's tone throughout the book: It's written in a way where he is describing what worked for him and it's got that warm feeling to keep you motivated!

 I hope [this book](https://gumroad.com/a/875132019) helps you find new friends and lots of opportunities!! 🔥